melkir/AwesomeScheduler/readme.md

  - dispatcher.cpp > std::priority_queue : After receiving work request
     the dispatcher add the work to the priority_queue and sort them by priority
+ - worker.cpp : Receive the work from the dispatcher

 **Software running in each worker (multi-thread monitoring)**
  - Planified